Rockies vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has put up 88 hits with 27 doubles, two triples, 15 home runs and 32 walks.
-He has driven in 47 runs with five stolen bases.
+- Jeimer Candelario has 90 hits with 28 doubles, two triples, 16 home runs, 32 walks and 50 RBI.
+He's also stolen five bases.

 Candelario Recent Games